 Cons:

 • Not open source.
-So you can’t modify it.
+So you can’t modify.

 • Limited themes and plugins.